 In several European countries, marketing authorisation has been granted for a generic version of Dexdor®.
-Generic competition commenced in Germany in 2017 and has expanded to a few other European countries during 2018.
-It is to be assumed that generic competition to the product will continue to gradually expand in the EU.
+Generic competition commenced in Germany in 2017 and expanded to a few other European countries during 2018.
+In 2019, generic competition is estimated to further expand in the EU, and the sales of the product to turn to decline.
 Orion has also been informed that a marketing authorisation application has been filed for a generic version of Simdax® in Europe.
-The impact of generic competition on the sales of Dexdor and Simdax is still difficult to estimate at this stage.
-The patent for the Simdax molecule expired in September 2015 but this is still not expected to have a material impact on sales of the product in 2018.
+It is, however, difficult to estimate the impact of generic competition on the sales of Dexdor and Simdax.
+The patent for the Simdax molecule expired in September 2015 but this is still not expected to have a material impact on sales of the product in 2019.
 Orion is continuing actions to defend its rights.

 Sales of generic products account for a significant proportion of Orion’s total sales.
-Competition in Finland, the most important generic market for Orion, remains intense in 2018.
+Competition in Finland, the most important generic market for Orion, remains intense in 2019.
 However, product launches continue to support Orion’s position as market leader in Finland.
 At the beginning of 2017, changes were made to the pricing system for substitutable prescription drugs in Finland by narrowing the so-called price band.
-The decrease in sales caused by this change was estimated at about EUR 15 million in 2017.
-The outlook for 2018 assumes that the change in the system and its effect in lowering prices will be at the same level as in 2017.
-The sales of reference priced pharmaceuticals declined by 9% in the Finnish pharmaceuticals market in 2017 and the sales of Orion’s reference priced pharmaceuticals declined by 6% (Source: IQVIA).
+The change caused an estimated EUR 15 million yearly sales decline both in 2017 and 2018.
+Thus the cumulative two-year negative impact was around EUR 30 million.
+The 2019 outlook assumes that the impact of the system change and its effect in lowering prices will still be significant, but slightly smaller than in the two previous years.
+The sales of reference priced drugs declined by 7% in the Finnish pharmaceuticals market in 2018 and the sales of Orion’s reference priced drugs declined by 9% (Source: IQVIA).

-Because the registrations and launches of new products are projects that take more than a year, the increases in resources and other inputs required in 2018 were planned mainly during the previous year.
+Because the registrations and launches of new products are projects that generally take more than a year, the increases in resources and other inputs required in 2019 were mainly planned during the previous year.

 Near-term risks and uncertainties

 The basic Dexdor and Simdax patents have expired.
 However, the products have other product protection that is still valid.
-In some European countries marketing authorisation has been granted for a generic version of Dexdor.
-Generic competition commenced in Germany in 2017 and has expanded to a few other European countries during 2018.
-It is to be assumed that generic competition to the product will continue to gradually expand in the EU.
+In several European countries, marketing authorisation has been granted for a generic version of Dexdor.
+Generic competition commenced in Germany in 2017 and expanded to a few other European countries during 2018.
+In 2019 generic competition is estimated to further expand in the EU, and the sales of the product to turn to decline.
 Orion has also been informed that a marketing authorisation application has been filed for a generic version of Simdax in Europe.
-The impact of generic competition on the sales of Dexdor and Simdax is difficult to estimate at this stage.
-As regards Simdax, the possible generic competition is still not estimated to materially impact its sales in 2018.
+It is, however, difficult to estimate the impact of generic competition on the sales of Dexdor and Simdax.
+As regards Simdax, the possible generic competition is still not estimated to materially impact its sales in 2019.
 Orion is continuing actions to defend its rights.

 Sales of individual products and also Orion’s sales in individual markets may vary, for example depending on the extent to which the ever-tougher price and other competition prevailing in pharmaceuticals markets in recent years will specifically focus on Orion’s products.
 Deliveries of Parkinson’s drugs to Novartis, the most important collaboration partner, are based on timetables that are jointly agreed in advance.
-Nevertheless, they can change, for example as a consequence of decisions by Novartis concerning among others adjustments of stock levels.
+Nevertheless, they can change, for example as a consequence of decisions by Novartis concerning adjustments of stock levels.
 In addition, changes in market prices and exchange rates affect the value of deliveries to Novartis.

 The structural exchange rate risk due to the US dollar has decreased in recent years because the share of Orion’s net sales invoiced in dollars has fallen to below ten per cent and at the same time the value of purchases in dollars has increased.
 The greatest exchange rate risk at present relates to European currencies such as the Swedish crown and British pound.
 However, the overall effect of the risk due to currencies of European countries will be abated by the fact that Orion has organisations of its own in most of these countries, which means that in addition to sales income, there are also costs in these currencies.
 Changes in the Japanese yen exchange rate have become more important as sales of Parkinson’s drugs in Japan have increased.
 The exchange rate effect related to the Russian rouble has increased due to the strong volatility of the currency.
 However, Russian sales are not a significant portion of Orion’s entire net sales.

 Orion’s broad product range may cause risks to the delivery reliability and make it challenging to maintain the high quality standard required in production.
 Authorities and key customers in different countries undertake regular and detailed inspections of development and manufacturing of drugs at Orion’s production sites.
 Any remedial actions that may be required may at least temporarily have effects that decrease delivery reliability and increase costs.
 Orion’s product range also includes products manufactured by other pharmaceutical companies.
 Possible problems related to the delivery reliability or quality of the products of those manufacturers may cause a risk to Orion’s delivery reliability.
-The single-channel system used for pharmaceuticals distribution in Finland, in which Orion’s products have so far been delivered to customers through only one wholesaler, may also cause risks to delivery reliability.
+The single-channel system used for pharmaceuticals distribution in Finland, in which Orion’s products have been delivered to customers through only one wholesaler, may also cause risks to delivery reliability.
 To ensure deliveries, in addition to Oriola Finland Oy, there are also other distributors temporarily distributing certain Orion products.

 Research projects always entail uncertainty factors that may either increase or decrease estimated costs.
 The projects may progress more slowly or faster than assumed, or they may be discontinued.
 Nonetheless, changes that may occur in ongoing clinical studies are reflected in costs relatively slowly, and they are not expected to have a material impact on earnings in the current year.
 Owing to the nature of the research process, the timetables and costs of new studies that are being started are known well in advance.
 They therefore typically do not lead to unexpected changes in the estimated cost structure.
-Orion generally undertakes the last, in other words Phase III, clinical trials in collaboration with other pharmaceutical companies.
+Orion often undertakes the last, in other words Phase III, clinical trials in collaboration with other pharmaceutical companies.
 Commencement of these collaboration relationships and their structure also materially affect the schedule and cost level of research projects.